leafsphp/api-docs/src/docs/intro/first-app.md

 ## Introduction 📖

-This is a little "tutorial" put together to introduce you to Leaf API, and help you learn all needed concepts.
+This is a little 'tutorial' put together to introduce you to Leaf API, and help you learn all needed concepts.
 We'll be building a simple blog to demonstrate how Leaf API works.
 We’ll be using models, request, views, controllers, migrations, leaf’s command line tool and a whole lot of other tools provided for us.😎

 ::: warning Note that
 If you are not familiar with PHP, we recommend that you check out the [W3Schools PHP Tutorial](https://www.w3schools.com/php/default.asp) before continuing.